darchr/gem5art/docs/artifacts.md

 Another goal of gem5art is to enable sharing of artifacts among multiple users, which is achieved through the use of the centralized database.
 Basically, whenever a user tries to create a new artifact, the database is searched to find if the same artifact exists there.
 If it does, the artifact is downloaded for use.
 Otherwise, the newly created artifact is uploaded to the database for later use.
-The use of database also avoids running identical experiments, by generating an error message if a user tries to run exact same run which already exists in the database.
+The use of database also avoids running identical experiments (by generating an error message if a user tries to execute exact run which already exists in the database).

 ## MongoDB